Management

 • Marketing (any business MKTG course): Recommend: MKTG 3312: Marketing

 If you have already completed your undergraduate degree, COBA 5xxx courses are available to satisfy leveling requirements.
 While only 1.5 credit hour courses, they can be quite intense due to the compressed nature of the courses.
 Therefore, the undergraduate equivalents outlined above are recommended.
-The gradualte leveling classes are listed below:
+The graduate leveling classes are listed below:

 COBA 5100Foundations of Management2